ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 the 'client_cred' parameter of the Join Request or the already stored authentication credential from previous interactions with the joining node.
 The KDC verifies the PoP evidence, which is a signature, by using the public key of the joining node, as well as the signature algorithm used in the group and possible corresponding parameters.

 The the case of a join request error, the KDC and the Clients attempting the join follow the procedure defined in {{join_error}}.

 In the case of success, the Client is added to the list of current members, if not already a member.
 The Client is assigned a NODENAME and assigned a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
 NODENAME is associated to the access token and secure session of the Client.
 For Publishers, their client credentials are also associated with tuple containing NODENAME, GROUPNAME and access token.

 Then, the KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
 The Content-Format  is "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response  and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

-- 'gkty', the key type for the 'key' parameter.
+- 'gkty': the key type for the 'key' parameter.
+(ToDo: Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key Types" registry including its name, type and application profile to be used with.)
-- 'key', the keying material for group communication.
-This is a "COSE\_Key" object (defined in {{RFC9052}} {{RFC9053}}, containing:
+- 'key': The keying material for group communication is a "COSE\_Key" object (defined in {{RFC9052}} {{RFC9053}}, containing:
     * 'kty' with value 4 (symmetric)
+    * 'kid', optional
-    * 'alg' with value defined by the AS (Content Encryption Algorithm)
+    * 'alg' with value defined by the KDC (Content Encryption Algorithm)
+    * 'key_ops' with value [3, 4] corresponding to encryption and decryption
-    * 'Base IV' with value defined by the AS
+    * 'Base IV' with value defined by the KDC
-    * 'k' with value the symmetric key value
-    * OPTIONALLY, 'kid' with an identifier for the key value
-ToDo: Check the format of the 'key' value (REQ17)
+(ToDo: Check the format of the 'key' value (REQ17)
-ToDo: Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key Types" registry including its name, type and application profile to be used with.
-- 'num' containing the version number for the 'key'.
-The initial version number is set to 1.
+- 'num': MUST be initialised to 1 as the version number of the keying material.
-- 'exp', the value of the expiration time of the 'key'
+- 'exp', MUST be present.
+- 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_pubsub_app (PROFILE_TBD), which is defined in {{iana-coap-profile}} of this document.
 - 'creds', MUST be present, if the 'get\_creds' parameter was present.
 Otherwise, it MUST NOT be present.
-If the joining node has asked for the authentication credentials of all the group members, i.e., 'get_creds' had value the CBOR simple value "null" (0xf6) in the Join Request, then the Group Manager provides the authentication credentials of all the Publisher Clients in the group.
+If the joining Subscriber has asked for the authentication credentials of all the group members, then the KDC provides the authentication credentials of all the Publisher Clients in the group.
 - 'peer\_roles' MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
-ToDo: Requested a change for this, and see how the Groupcomm draft is updated
+(ToDo: Requested a change for this, and see how the Groupcomm draft is updated.)
 - 'peer\_identifiers' MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
+(ToDo: REQ25 - Specify the format of the identifiers of group members)
-- 'kdc\_cred', MUST be present if group re-keying is used, and encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential.
+- 'kdc\_cred', MUST be present if group re-keying is used, and encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).
-- 'kdc\_nonce', MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string, and including a dedicated nonce N_KDC generated by the KDC.
+- 'kdc\_nonce', MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string, and including a dedicated nonce N\_KDC generated by the KDC.
+For N\_KDC, it is RECOMMENDED to use a 8-byte long random nonce.
 - 'kdc_cred_verify' MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string.
-The PoP evidence is computed over the nonce N_KDC, which is specified in the 'kdc_nonce' parameter and taken as PoP input.
-KDC MUST compute the signature by using the signature algorithm used in the group, as well as its own private key associated with the authentication credential specified in the 'kdc_cred' parameter.
+The PoP evidence is computed over the nonce N\_KDC, which is specified in the 'kdc\_nonce' parameter and taken as PoP input.
+KDC MUST compute the signature by using the signature algorithm used in the group, as well as its own private key associated with the authentication credential specified in the 'kdc\_cred' parameter (REQ21).
+- 'group_rekeying': MAY be omitted, if the KDC uses the "Point-to-Point" group rekeying scheme registered in Section 11.12 of {{I-D.ietf-ace-key-groupcomm}} as the default rekeying scheme in the group (OPT9).
+In any other case, the 'group_rekeying' parameter MUST be included.

+The KDC starts at the same Base IV, and different keys are derived for each sender.
+Each sender is provided a different Partial IV to start with.
+The number of messages to be sent are restricted before rekeying.
+(ToDo: Clarify details)

 ## Join Error Handling {#join_error}